Parthghetia/gcp-devops/storage/README.md

 - This is how to work with a CBT instance and to read and write data to CBT

 https://cloud.google.com/bigtable/docs/create-instance-write-data-hbase-shell

+## Connecting to Cloud BigTable with CBT - Hands On

 ## Cloud Spanner
 ![image](https://user-images.githubusercontent.com/43883264/180624619-3d1a8d16-7d82-4aee-aa96-89653e1ea982.png)